Once Upon a Time in Colombia…

 And stunning Medellin sunsets.

-She was shocked that Medellin nightlife rivaled that of any major city in the world.
-Chic.
+Once upon a time in Colombia, she found that Medellin nightlife rivaled that of any major city in the world.
+People were chic.
 Fancy.
 Impeccably dressed.
-Beautiful people.
+She couldn’t just wear her comfy yoga pants anymore.

-She found people and stories that moved her.
+In Medellin, she found people & stories that moved her.

 And she began to think that she’d been entirely wrong about Colombia.